 • To separate spam messages by color (spamminess), you should instead create two or more rules.
 The first rule should be named SpamSieve [Score].
-As above, you probably want the conditions to be Message Type is Mail (or Every Message if that choice is unavailable).
+As above, you probably want the conditions to be Every Message.
 When this rule is applied, SpamSieve will calculate the spam score of the message and set its color accordingly.
 The actions of the [Score] rule will be ignored.